 Heat Stress: OSHA Regulations

 Employees exposed to long periods of extreme heat, such as agricultural and construction workers, may be at risk of heat stress (or heat illness) and related occupational injuries.
 Common illnesses related to heat stress include heat stroke, heat exhaustion, heat cramps and heat rashes.
-Although there is a cost to providing adequate shade and other forms of relief to your workers, failure to do so not only hurts productivity but also can expose your company to liability.
 It is in the best interests of both your company and your workers to provide training and certain resources (such as drinking water and frequent breaks) toward the goal of preventing heat illness in the workplace.

 Twenty-five states have adopted OSHA-approved plans for compliance with and enforcement of heat illness prevention plans.
 Failure to comply with these regulations can result in a lawsuit if workers become injured as a result of heat illness.
 While OSHA does not have specific regulations for indoor workplace temperatures, the agency recommends a temperature range between 68 and 76 degrees.